Etitg-liau/Assignment-1-Chinese-Chess-Website/README.md

 Well, you might be wondering where I got this idea from?
 I realized that the ICT society CCAs, Overflow and Nullsec, both of which I participate quite actively in, have websites about their Special Interest Groups.
 <br><br>

-Being a curious person, I decided to lookup for a Chinese Chess website for Ngee Ann Poly since it was my other interest group, but to no avail.
-It was then that I decided to create one to promote Ngee Ann Polytechnic Chinese Chess SIG.
+Being a curious person, I decided to lookup for a Chinese Chess website for Ngee Ann Poly since it was my other interest group, but to no avail. **It was then that I decided to create one to promote Ngee Ann Polytechnic Chinese Chess SIG.
+Of course to get people to join our Chinese Chess Club as well**.
 With the help of friends, lecturers and members from the club, this project was completed!
 <br><br>

-Well, I have a basic wireframe that I thought of but it is very plain and not like my current website.
+Well, I have basic wireframe that I thought of before and not like my current websites updated wireframe..

 You can view it under the wireframe folder
 # Features